It boggles the mind that people so readily buys into fantastical (unrealistic) theories!

 Go in peace (Col 3:15-17).

 1. Sounds like a contradiction with our formulae, but just maybe God created outside our modern frame of reference.
 See also “ABC Myths, legends, lies” p.
 5 by the author.
-The timeless Bible language uses interesting words like “beast”, “inner man” and “heavens” that we today in puffed-up ignorance with a lost knowledge can easily scuff at; while it could describe things such as someone without God-consciousness (Gal 5:5, see “sign of a beast” as lust + greed in paper “Rapture raptured”, p.
+The timeless Bible language uses interesting words like “beast”, “inner man” and “heavens” that we today in puffed-up ignorance with a lost knowledge can easily scuff at; while it could describe things such as someone without God-consciousness (Gal 5:5, see “sign of a beast” as lust + greed in meditation “Rapture raptured”, p.
 7); our DNA; and a realm that most people are totally oblivious about!
 When God says that He “stretched” the heavens (Job 9:8; Is 40:22; 42:5; 44:24; 45:12; 51:13; Jer 10:12; 51:15; Zech 12:1), it very much sounds like a distorted scale where our understanding of relationships between distance and time might just falter to explain [calculate] how God [the Source of Intellect and Creativity!] created this universe ex nihilo.
 If it happened in a moment, the left and right side of our E=MC2 could mean that an unimaginable amount of energy required to create a vast universe could be such that one moment (second) could bring about vast distances, therefore today measuring distance and not the time it would take for light to get to certain points – today – over those distances!